downinahill/downinahill/README.md

 ### Hi there 👋

+I'm a fast learner, eager to learn anything about technology and I've grown a lot in this field over the past year.
+I'm an artist who's passionate about a number of things.
+I want to leave a lasting positive impact on the world.
+I'm curious, tenacious, and willing to do whatever it takes to get the job done.
+I've been more focused on front end, but I want to know everything there is to know about software engineering.

 <!--
 **downinahill/downinahill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.